Jungle Jim in the Forbidden Land

 Jungle Jim in the Forbidden Land is a 1952 American black-and-white adventure film directed by Lew Landers and written by Samuel Newman, and starring Johnny Weissmuller as the title character.
 This was the eighth entry in Columbia's "Jungle Jim" series.
 Angela Greene and Jean Willes also star.

 Plot summary

-Jungle Jim battles evil ivory poachers, mutant giants, stock footage, and cheap sets with the help of a pretty anthropologist and his cute chimp Tamba.
+In Wasabi, Africa, anthropologist Dr. Linda Roberts embarks on an expedition to find the rumored land of the Giant People, aided by jungle guide Jungle Jim after her original crew abandons her.
+As they navigate wildlife attacks and local dangers, government officials and traders become entangled in conflicts over ivory poaching and the captured Giants.
+Betrayal and greed among the explorers lead to violence and chaos when the Giants escape.
+In the end, Jungle Jim helps avert an elephant stampede, exposes the true criminals, and restores order to the jungle.